 Fundraising with different channels started out looking something like this, with resources required plotted on one axis and response rate on the other:

-But as these organizations grow and fundraisers can’t meet every donor for coffee, tea, or beer (not all at once, that’s gross) they need to rely more on different strategies, and channels, that can ‘scale’ or reach more people in cost-effective ways.
+But as these organizations grow and fundraisers can’t meet every donor for coffee, tea, or beer (not all at once, that’s gross), they need to rely more on different strategies, and channels, that can ‘scale’ or reach more people in cost-effective ways.

 That’s where the horizontal integration kicks in.

-It’s 2018 and this type of approach — multichannel — should be common, much more common than it is, and is what is going on today.
+This type of approach — multichannel — should be common, much more common than it is, and is what is going on today.

 But what’s next?
 Or what’s now?